Published: February 2018

 “Overall, I was satisfied with billing and payment at LAO”

-Billing and payment processes, overall, remain an area of challenge for LAO.
-The percentage of lawyers who view this area positively is still the lowest compared to other areas.
+Billing and payment processes, overall, is still challenging for LAO.
+The percentage of lawyers who view this positively is still the lowest compared to other areas.

-However, about 43% of lawyers expressed a positive view on bill processing and speed of payments compared to only 34% who viewed the payment as “fair”.
+About 41% of lawyers expressed a positive view on the billing process and speed of payments compared to only 31% who viewed the payment as “fair”.

 “Compared to the amount of work you did in the past 12 months, how much work do you intend to do on behalf of LAO in the next 12 months?”

-More than 80% of lawyers would like to either do the same amount of legal work or more compared to the last 12 months.
+Close to 78% of lawyers would like to do the same amount of legal work, or more, compared to the last 12 months.